 But in cases where people only get to see the result, without the hard work and skills, then you do want to add some promotion.

 Humility Does Not Get You Noticed

 Yes, being humble can be good.

-But if being humble means never promoting yourself, than that does not work.
+But if being humble means never promoting yourself, then that does not work.

 Few people have managed to combine humility with the need to self-promote for success.

-Don’t be one of those people who fails to self-promote and hides behind humility as if it were a virtue.
+Don’t be one of those people who fail to self-promote and hides behind humility as if it were a virtue.